department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2022-MHV+VAOS-appts-list-discovery/conversation-guide.md

 _Once screen is shared_

 Great, I can see your screen.
 Now, could you show me how you access your appointments in MyHealtheVet?
-- If they're not sure, confirm they're a MHV user
+- If they're not sure, confirm they're a MHV user.
-- If they don't use MHV, skip to second task.
+- If they don't use MHV or don't know, ask them to follow the login steps.

 **Steps**
 - Go to https://www.myhealth.va.gov/